Science Alternatives

 Science policy

 In this area scientists draw upon their knowledge and understanding of science to inform and assist in policy formulation.
 Typical employers would be scientific professional bodies, e.g. Royal Society, Institute of Physics, and public sector organisations, e.g. the Parliamentary Office of Science and Technology (POST).
-Some think tanks may also have a policy focus requiring scientific knowledge.
+Some charities and think tanks may also have a policy focus requiring scientific knowledge.
 More information can be found in our Think Tanks sector briefing.

 The few entry-level opportunities in this sector tend to be advertised in the New Scientist, Times Higher Education and the Guardian.
 CaSE: Campaign for Science and Engineering also publicise some opportunities via their website.
 Networking and speculative approaches to employers for work experience may also be helpful to get a foot in the door.
 POST offers some three-month fellowship schemes for PhD students.